dotnetcore/Home/README.md

 # .NET Core Community Home

 .NET Core Community(NCC) is an open source community based on the .NET Core technology stack.
 It was created by [Alex Lewis](https://github.com/alexinea), [Haoyang Liu](https://github.com/liuhaoyang), [Zhenxi He](https://github.com/utilcore), Yang Xie and Yu Lou in 2016.
-We hope that through our efforts, we can mekw the .NET Core ecosystem more exciting.
+We hope that through our efforts, we can make the .NET Core ecosystem more exciting.

 - Github: https://github.com/dotnetcore
 - Website: https://www.dotnetcore.xyz